sarihillel/file-ancoder/README.md

 # file-encoder assigment

-Project Language/Tools:
+Project Language/Tools:_
-Java
+Java 11_
-Maven
+Maven 4.0.0_
-Spring Boot
+Spring Boot 2.5.12_
-Junit
+Junit 5_

-Requirments:
+Requirments:_
-encode / decode file by chunks of 1024 bytes to SHA-256 hash that concat to the prev chunk.
+encode / decode file by chunks of 1024 bytes to SHA-256 hash that concat to the prev chunk._

-Exceution:
+Exceution:_
-the project contains 4 services:
+the project contains 4 services:_

-   * FileEncoder - read from input file by chunks,generate hash by SHA-256 and write to output file.
+   * FileEncoder - read from input file by chunks,generate hash by SHA-256 and write to output file._
-     The Reading and writing uses by RandomAccessFile with specific pointer to current chunk position in order to enable reading big files effectivitlly.
+                   The Reading and writing uses by RandomAccessFile with specific pointer to current chunk position in order to enable reading big files effectivitlly._
-     The service calculate the new size of output file and writes every chunk and hash exactly to the relevat poisition.
+                   The service calculate the new size of output file and writes every chunk and hash exactly to the relevat poisition._

-   * FileDecoder - encrypt file by hash of first chunck. this service return boolean result for valiv\invalid file.
+   * FileDecoder - encrypt file by hash of first chunck. this service return boolean result for valiv\invalid file._

-   * HashGenerator - generate SHA-256 hashing.
+   * HashGenerator - generate SHA-256 hashing._

-   * HexConverter - convert from\to Hex String.
+   * HexConverter - convert from\to Hex String._

-Unit Testing:
+Unit Testing:_
-the project's tests written by JUnit.
+the project's tests written by JUnit._
-The tests include multiple options of Junit include using an option of TemporaryFolder for genataring temporary files.
+The tests include multiple options of Junit include using an option of TemporaryFolder for genataring temporary files._